You are currently signed in as .

 Environmental Science and Conservation

 Environmental careers have grown rapidly in the last 35 years, and just about everybody expects that growth to continue for some years.
 Of course, the reasons behind this success are often disquieting, if not ominous.
 Ground-level ozone and airborne particles are affecting millions of people throughout the United States.
-Wildlife habitats continue to be threatened, and 1,440 plants and animals in the United States alone were considered endangered or threatened as of 2013, according to the U.S. Fish and Wildlife Service.
+Wildlife habitats continue to be threatened, and around 1,200 plants and animals in the United States alone were considered endangered or threatened as of 2014, according to the U.S. Fish and Wildlife Service.
 Hazardous waste still needs to be cleaned up at thousands of Superfund sites.
 Also periodic contamination, or poisoning, of water supplies by pollutants shows that much work is left to be done to ensure safe drinking water for all.

 Fears about such phenomena as global warming, holes in the ozone layer, acid rain, and other environmental crises have many people wondering what the planet will be like in the coming decades for future generations.
 Public support for environmental work is strong and apparently continues to grow all the time.
 A Gallup poll in 2013 found that more than 50 percent of respondents think the government is doing too little to protect the environment.